2022 United States Senate elections: South Dakota

 Three-term Republican and U.S. Senate minority whip John Thune was re-elected in 2016 with 71.8% of the vote and ran for reelection to a fourth term.
-Thune had been subject to some backlash from former President Trump and his supporters in the state of South Dakota, leading to speculation of a potential primary challenge.
+Thune had been subject to some backlash from former president Trump and his supporters in the state of South Dakota, leading to speculation of a potential primary challenge.
 He defeated Bruce Whalen, an Oglala Sioux tribal administrator and former chair of the Oglala Lakota County Republican Party in the Republican primary.

 The Democratic candidate was author, navy veteran, and assistant professor of criminal justice at Northern State University, Brian Bengs, who won the primary unopposed.

 Utah

 Two-term Republican Mike Lee was re-elected in 2016 with 68.2% of the vote.
 He defeated former state representative Becky Edwards as well as businessman and political advisor Ally Isom in the Republican primary.

 The Utah Democratic Party declined to field their own candidate against Lee and instead endorsed independent Evan McMullin, a political activist, former Republican, former CIA operations officer, and 2016 presidential candidate.

-Incumbent Senator Mike Lee won re-election to a third term, defeating Independent candidate Evan McMullin.
+Lee won re-election to a third term, defeating McMullin.
 This was the first Senate election in Utah's history in which there was no Democratic nominee.
-Lee's performance was the worst for a Republican in a Utah U.S. Senate election since 1974, while McMullin's was the best ever for an Independent in a Utah U.S. Senate race and the best for a non-Republican since 1976.
+Lee's performance was the worst for a Republican in a Utah U.S. Senate election since 1974, while McMullin's was the best ever for an independent in a Utah U.S. Senate race and the best for a non-Republican since 1976.